bnb-chain/bnb-chain.github.io/docs/beaconchain/faq/faq.md

-# Beacon Chain FAQ
+# BNB Beacon Chain FAQ

-## What is Beacon Chain, or Binance DEX?
+## What is BNB Beacon Chain, or Binance DEX?

-Beacon Chain is the blockchain initially developed by Binance and community.
-Binance DEX, which is disabled now, is the decentralized exchange module developed on top of the Beacon Chain blockchain.
+BNB Beacon Chain is the blockchain initially developed by Binance and community.
+Binance DEX, which is disabled now, is the decentralized exchange module developed on top of the BNB Beacon Chain blockchain.

-## What is the design principle of Beacon Chain?
+## What is the design principle of BNB Beacon Chain?

-The main focuses for the design of Beacon Chain are:
+The main focuses for the design of BNB Beacon Chain are:

 - No custody of funds: traders maintain control of their private keys and funds.
 - High performance: low latency, high throughput for a large user base, and high liquidity trading.